civilservicelgbt/civilservicelgbt.github.io/_membership/index.md

 ---
 layout: membership/sign-up
-title: Become a Civil Service LGBT+ Network member
+title: Register for email alerts
 excerpt: "The Civil Service LGBT+ Network helps to create a more diverse, inclusive and equal place to work for lesbian, gay, bisexual and trans civil servants."
+permalink: /email-alerts/
-permalink: /join-us/
+redirect_from: /join-us/
 breacrumbs: false
 ---